 Ethereum was launched by Vitalik Buterin on 30th July 2015.
 He was a researcher and programmer working on Bitcoin Magazine and he initially wrote a white paper in 2013 describing Ethereum.
 Buterin had proposed that Bitcoin needed a scripting language.
 He decided to develop a new platform with a more general scripting language when he couldn’t get buy-in to his proposal.

 Bitcoin Cash was born out of the idea of making Bitcoin more practical for small, day-to-day payments.
 In May 2017, Bitcoin payments took about four days unless a fee was paid, which was proportionately too large for small transactions.
 A change to the code was implemented and Bitcoin Cash was born on 1st August 2017.

 Litecoin was released in October 2011 by Charlie Lee, a former Google employee.
-It was a fork of Bitcoin with the main difference being a smaller block generation time, an increased maximum number of coins and a different script-based algorithm.
+It was a fork of Bitcoin with the main difference being a smaller block generation time, increased maximum number of coins, and a different script-based algorithm.